jeremybusk/me/README.md

 ### Role Overview

 Played the role of systems engineer, network engineer, SRE,  and occasional full-stack developer to support hosted applications.
 Built and managed rack infrastructure from the ground up.
+I architected and deployed a lot of systems.

-The environment included a couple of racks with interesting hardware used to build fairly large build and test systems.
+The environment included a couple of racks in collocated and corporate building using white box hardware used to build fairly large build and test systems.

 ### Development Environment

 * Agile software environment with approximately five developers.
 * Used GitLab Issues.
-* Heavy use of GitLab and GitLab CI/CD.
+* Heavy use of GitLab and GitLab CI/CD, Git.
-* Worked extensively with Git over the final year and a half.
-* Became proficient with CI/CD and complex runner setups.
+* Became proficient with CI/CD and complex runner setups with many languages

 ### Virtualization, Containers, and Infrastructure

 Used multiple virtualization and container technologies, including:

-* KVM
-* QEMU
-* virsh
+* QEMU/KVM/libvirt for VMs
-* VirtualBox
+* VirtualBox for VMs
 * Docker
-* LXD containers
+* LXD/LXC containers

 Used both VirtualBox and virsh.